 |Percent of Students||Average Amount|

-To help support students, Southwestern Community College may provide services to students like those listed below:
+To help students and recent graduates, Southwestern Community College may provide services to students including:

 - Remedial instructional courses